-A. Auschwitz Concentration Camp was the most notorious of all Nazi death camps, and today, it stands as a symbol of the Holocaust.
+Auschwitz concentration camp was the most notorious of all Nazi death camps, and today, it stands as a symbol of the Holocaust.

-A. The Auschwitz Concentration Camp was created by German Nazis as part of Hilter’s Final Solution policy that called for the extermination of the Jews.
+The Auschwitz concentration camp was created by German Nazis as part of Hilter’s Final Solution policy that called for the extermination of the Jews.

-A. Established in 1940, the Auschwitz Concentration Camp went on to function until January 1945, when the Soviet army entered Auschwitz, Birkenau, and Monowitz and liberated more than six thousand prisoners.
+Established in 1940, the Auschwitz concentration camp went on to function until January 1945, when the Soviet army entered Auschwitz, Birkenau, and Monowitz concentration camp and liberated more than six thousand prisoners.

-A. The Jews were liberated from the Auschwitz Concentration Camp by the Soviet forces in January 1945.
+The Jews were liberated from the Auschwitz and Birkenau concentration camps by the Soviet forces in January 1945.

-A. Although most of the prisoners had been forced onto a death march, about 7,000 had been left behind.
+Although most of the prisoners had been forced onto a death march, about 7,000 had been left behind in the Nazi concentration camps.
 Most of them were ill or dying.

-A. They were stripped of their identity.
+The Jews were stripped of their identity in the holocaust camps in Poland.
 They were forced to work, live in terrible conditions, and provided insufficient nutrition.
 They were also subjected to arbitrary executions, torture, and retribution as well as inhumane medical experimentation.

-Yes, Auschwitz Concentration Camp is the only death camp on the UNESCO World Heritage site.
+Yes, Auschwitz-Birkenau concentration camp is the only death camp on the UNESCO World Heritage site.